Household Hazardous Waste

 BlueiStyle-StoreandDisposeofPaintCans

-The Nova Scotia paint recycling program accepts residential paint products including alkyd paint, latex paint and paint aerosols at a variety of recycling locations including our Management Centres, retailers and some local ENVIRO-DEPOT™ may accept paint free of charge.
+The Nova Scotia paint recycling program accepts residential alkyd, latex, and aerosol paints at various recycling locations, including Management Centres, retailers, and some local ENVIRO-DEPOT™ may accept paint free of charge.
 For full details of accepted products, please visit the Nova Scotia paint program page.

 Pool Chemicals